timmywil/panzoom/README.md

 $elem.panzoom("disable");
 ```

-Quickly disable panzoom on the element.
+Quickly disable Panzoom on the element.

 ### `enable()`